tramitit/guides/en/croatia/obtaining_a_visa_for_foreigners.md

 ---
-title: "Obtaining a Visa for Foreigners"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: "Guide to Obtaining a Visa for Foreigners in Croatia"
+- Croatia
+date: '2024-06-08'
-description: "A comprehensive guide for foreigners looking to obtain a visa in Croatia."
+description: Learn how to obtain a visa in Croatia for living, working, studying, or visiting.
+Understand visa types, application process, and required documents in detail.
 draft: false
+meta_title: 'Guide to Obtaining a Visa in Croatia: Types, Process, Documents'
+title: 'Guide to Obtaining a Visa in Croatia: Types, Process, Documents'
-translationKey: "croatia-obtaining_a_visa_for_foreigners"
+translationKey: croatia-obtaining_a_visa_for_foreigners
 ---

 ## Description
 ### What is it?